MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Languages, culture codes, and companion proofing languages

-Language-neutral product resources for Office 365 ProPlus are packaged into a single file that contains all the neutral resources.
+Language-neutral product resources for Microsoft 365 Apps are packaged into a single file that contains all the neutral resources.
 Language-specific resources are packaged into language-specific files such as en-us for English (United States) resources.

-The following table lists all the supported languages for Office 365 ProPlus, along with culture codes and companion proofing languages.
+The following table lists all the supported languages for Microsoft 365 Apps, along with culture codes and companion proofing languages.

 | **Language**                             | **Culture (ll-cc)** | **Companion proofing languages**                                          |
 |------------------------------------------|---------------------|---------------------------------------------------------------------------|